OpenNebula/docs/source/deployment/open_cloud_host_setup/fc_driver.rst

 Images & Kernels Disks
 --------------------------------------------------------------------------------

-Unlike VMs and containers, Firecracker microVMs does not use disk images.
-Instead Firecracker microVMs needs a linux Kernel binary and a root file system.
+Unlike VMs and containers, Firecracker microVMs does not use full disk images (including partition tables, MBR...).
+Instead Firecracker microVMs uses a root filesystem image and needs a linux Kernel binary.

 Images
 ^^^^^^^^^^^^^^^^^^^^^

-The root file system can be uploaded as a raw image wit ``OS`` type to any OpenNebula image datastore.
-Once the image is available in an image datastore it can be added as a new disk to the microVM template.
+The root file system can be uploaded as a raw image (``OS`` type) to any OpenNebula image datastore.
+Once the image is available it can be added as a new disk to the microVM template.

 Root file system images can be downloaded directly to OpenNebula from `Docker Hub <https://hub.docker.com/>`__ and from `Linux Containers - Image server <https://uk.images.linuxcontainers.org/>`__ as both are fully integrated with OpenNebula.
 Check :ref:`LXD Marketplace <market_lxd>` for more information.